 Workers compensation insurance

-This policy, mandated in all states but with different requirements, covers workers who are injured during their employment.
+This policy,but with different requirements, covers workers who are injured during their employment.
 It provides medical costs and some lost wages, and prevents the employees from suing you for the injury.

 Business owner’s policy